SAP Fiori launchpad services are standard functions and features that are provided at launchpad level. They include:

 - Front-end server catalog: All the apps an administrator has added to the catalog in the front-end server.
 These are the apps that typically appear for the user in the SAP Fiori launchpad.

-- User menu (SAP logon): All apps that have been assigned to a user in a specific back-end system.
-These are the apps a user would find in the user menu when logged on to that system.
+- User actions menu (SAP logon): All apps that have been assigned to a user in a specific back-end system.
+These are the apps a user would find in the user actions menu when signed into that system.

 - SAP menu (SAP logon): All apps in a specific back-end system, regardless of whether or not they were assigned to the user, or whether the user can access them.
 These are the apps that a user would find in the SAP menu of the back-end system.